A topic from the subject of Quantification in Chemistry.

 Conclusion

-Metallurgy and surface chemistry are two important fields that have a wide range of applications in industry and academia.
+Metallurgy and surface chemistry are two important fields with a wide range of applications in industry and academia.
 These fields are concerned with the study of the properties and behavior of metals, and they provide information that can be used to design new materials and to improve the performance of existing materials.

 Metallurgy and Surface Chemistry